ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/configuration/config.md

   - **None present**: The update *is run just once*, keeping the same values for those variables throughout the simulation.

-Providing some but not all of the variables case will result in an error in all cases.
+Providing some but not all of the variables will result in an error in all cases.